-- 1 Make sure your Prestige hardware is properly connected (refer to the Quick Start Guide). - 2 Prepare your computer/computer network to connect to the Prestige (refer to the Quick Start Guide). - 3 Launch your web browser. - 4 Type "192.168.1.1" as the URL. - 5 An Enter Network Password window displays.
-Enter the user name ("admin" is the default), password ("1234" is the default).
+- 1 Make sure your Prestige hardware is properly connected (refer to the Quick Start Guide). - 2 Prepare your computer/computer network to connect to the Prestige (refer to Appendix B, "Setting up Your Computer's IP Address," on page 248). - 3 Launch your web browser. - 4 Type "192.168.1.1" as the URL. - 5 An Enter Network Password window displays.
+Enter the password ("1234" is the default).
 Click Login to proceed to a screen asking you to change your password.
 Click Cancel to revert to the default password in the password field.